 One of the most common house colors is grey.
-There are many shades that work for this; it just depends on how much you want your home to stand out.
+There are many shades of exterior paint colors that work for this; it just depends on how much you want your home to stand out.
 A dark grey house in a densely forested area can blend in seamlessly, making your home feel more private and secluded.

 Lighter greys will still fit into their surroundings beautifully without disappearing, if you want your house to be a little more visible.
 You can even choose a pale grey to create a look that feels elegant and minimalist.